clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 - [X] Property.Operations have access to a Widget.View of the Widget owning the Property
 - [X] Never accept or block Signals
 - [X] Have an optional, mutable Property.Callback that is invoked after each Value change
-- [X] PropertyCallbacks have access to a Widget.Self handle of the Widget owning the Property
+- [X] PropertyCallbacks have access to a Widget.Handle handle of the Widget owning the Property
 - [X] PropertyCallbacks must guard against infinite cycles

 # The Widget